muratseyhan/primo-explore-section-ordering/README.md

 A simple Primo New UI customization package moving the 'details' section to the bottom of the Primo full view.

+**If you are on August 2017 release or a more recent version of Primo, you should use the back office to order the sections.**

 ## Instructions

 ### Including as a dependency